Watch Display Box Review

 I really liked the effect but had no idea what the term "burlwood" meant.
 Searching through Google, I discovered that those ugly humps that sometimes grow on the sides of trees are burls.
 Burls can also be buried underground, attached to the tree’s root system.
 In this unusual type of wood, virus, fungus, bacterium, or insect infestation have forced the grain to grow in a twisted and interlocked manner.
 Because of this, each article composed of burlwood is completely unique.

-If you would prefer as less expensive double layer watch box, please check out my review of the Twenty Grid PU Leather Display Case.
+If you would prefer a less expensive double-layer watch box, please check out my review of the Twenty Grid PU Leather Display Case.

 The Tech Swiss display case arrived on time and was well packaged.
 My total cost came to sixty dollars.

-The upper level of this watch box is divided into ten grids and a removeable drawer, positioned below, can accommodate up to ten additional timepieces.
+The upper level of this watch box is divided into ten grids, and a removable drawer, positioned below, can accommodate up to ten additional timepieces.